Jean-Bédel Bokassa: Trial

 Bokassa's trial began on 15 December 1986, taking place in the Palace of Justice in Bangui.
-Bokassa hired two French lawyers, François Gilbault and Francis Spizner, who faced a panel modelled on the French legal system, composed of six jurors and three judges, presided over by High Court Judge Edouard Franck.
+Bokassa hired two French lawyers, Francis Szpiner and François Gibault, who faced a panel modelled on the French legal system, composed of six jurors and three judges, presided over by High Court Judge Edouard Franck.
 The trial by jury of a former head of state was unprecedented in the history of post-colonial Africa, where former dictators had previously been tried and executed following show trials.
 In another regional innovation, access to the trial was granted to the public; this meant that the courtroom was constantly filled with standing-room-only spectators.
 There were live French-language broadcasts by Radio Bangui and local television news crews broadcast all over the country, as well as neighbouring French-speaking African countries.
 The trial was listened to and watched by many in the CAR and in neighbouring countries who had access to a radio or TV set.

-The prosecutor was Gabriel-Faustin M'Boudou, the Chief Prosecutor of the CAR, who called various witnesses to testify against Bokassa, which included remembering victims ranging from political enemies to a newborn son of a palace guard commander who had been executed for attempting to kill Bokassa in 1978 after he declared himself emperor; a hospital nurse testified that Bokassa was said to have killed the newborn child with an injection of poison.
+Gabriel-Faustin M'Boudou, the Chief Prosecutor of the CAR, called various witnesses to testify against Bokassa.
+Their testimonies helped to document victims ranging from political enemies to a newborn son of a palace guard commander who had been executed for attempting to kill Bokassa in 1978; a hospital nurse testified that Bokassa had ordered the newborn's death through poisoning.

-Next, testimony came from twenty-seven teenagers and young adults who claimed to be former school children who testified as being the only survivors of the 180 children arrested in April 1979.
-The arrests came after the children threw rocks at Bokassa's passing Rolls-Royce during protests over wearing the costly school uniforms which they were forced to purchase from a factory (supposedly owned by one of the former leader's wives).
+Among the witnesses were twenty-seven teenagers and young adults who identified themselves as the only survivors of the 180 children arrested in April 1979.
+They had been arrested after children threw rocks at Bokassa's passing Rolls-Royce during protests against the costly school uniforms which they were forced to purchase from a factory (supposedly owned by one of Bokassa's wives).
 Several of them testified that on their first night in jail, Bokassa visited the prison and screamed at the children for their insolence.
 He was said to have ordered the prison guards to club the children to death; Bokassa allegedly participated, smashing the skulls of at least five children with his ebony walking stick.

 Throughout the trial, Bokassa denied all the charges against him.
 He attempted to shift the blame away from himself to wayward members of his former cabinet and the army for any misdeeds that might have occurred during his reign as both president and emperor.
 Testifying in his own defence, Bokassa stated: "I'm not a saint.
 I'm just a man like everyone else."
-As testimony against him mounted, he gave away at several times his legendary short temper.
-Bokassa once stood up and raged at chief prosecutor M'Boudou: "The aggravating thing about all this is that it's all about Bokassa, Bokassa, Bokassa!
+Several times he erupted in rage, once attacking the chief prosecutor M'Boudou: "The aggravating thing about all this is that it's all about Bokassa, Bokassa, Bokassa!
 I have enough crimes levelled against me without you blaming me for all the murders of the last twenty-one years!"